Mononucleosis spot test

 Toggle: English / Spanish

-The mononucleosis spot test looks for two antibodies in the blood that appear during or after an infection with the virus that causes mono or mononucleosis.
+The mononucleosis spot test looks for two antibodies in the blood that appear during or after an infection with the virus that causes mononucleosis or mono.

 Monospot test; Heterophile antibody test; Heterophile agglutination test; Paul-Bunnell test; Forssman antibody test